mikiepure/simplog/README.md

 ## Global Logger

-The unique global logger is defined in simplog package.
+The unique global logger is defined in simplog package and it can be used by exported functions, which has a prefix of "G".

-It can be used by exported functions, which has a prefix of "G".
+A setting of the global logger can be changed by any other packages, so local logger should be used for a library or official application.

 Sample Code: